Skip to content

 MoreBodyPublishers provides publishers for asynchronously streaming the request body into an OutputStream or a WritableByteChannel.

-Let's say your sever supports compressed requests.
+Let's say your server supports compressed requests.
 If you're sending a large file, you might want to send it in gzip.

 final Methanol client = Methanol.create();